 N-Polytope

-in collaboration with Chris Salter, Sofian Audry, Adam Basanta, Elio Bidinost and Thomas Spier
+_in collaboration with Chris Salter, Sofian Audry, Adam Basanta, Garnet Willis, Elio Bidinost and Thomas Spier

-N-Polytope (After Xenakis) is a spectacular light and sound environment combining cutting edge lighting, lasers, sound, sensing and artificial intelligence software technologies inspired by composer Iannis Xenakis’s radical 1960s-1970s works named “Polytopes” (from the Greek poly, many and topos, space).
+N-Polytope (Behaviors of Light and Sound after Xenakis) is a spectacular light and sound environment combining cutting edge lighting, lasers, sound, sensing and artificial intelligence software technologies inspired by composer Iannis Xenakis’s radical 1960s-1970s works named “Polytopes” (from the Greek poly, many and topos, space).
 As large scale, immersive architectural environments that made the indeterminate and chaotic patterns and behavior of natural phenomena experiential through the temporal dynamics of light and the spatial dynamics of sound, the polytopes still to this day are relatively unknown but were far ahead of their time: a major landmark in the history of the audio-visual arts and performative architectural practice.

 N-Polytope is more than just a historical exercise but instead an attempt to grasp how Xenakis’s’ interest in modeling the behavior and patterns of nature and the cosmos in their exquisite fluctuations between order and disorder more than forty five years ago can still powerfully resonate with our own historical moment of extreme instability in natural and artificial systems creating in our current time a strange, flickering, unstable world of non-human presences constructed of light, sound and space that unfold before us.